Places to Visit

 Wexford Opera House is Ireland’s first custom-built, multi-purpose opera house and home to the world-famous Wexford Festival Opera.
-The stunning landmark building is nestled into the heart of the beautiful harbour town of Wexford and offers two diverse performance spaces, the O’Reilly Theatre and the Jerome Hynes Theatre, as well as numerous meeting & hospitality facilities including a café and bars.
+The stunning landmark building is nestled into the heart of the beautiful harbour town of Wexford and offers two diverse performance spaces, the O’Reilly and Jerome Hynes Theatres, as well as numerous meeting and hospitality facilities including a café and bar.

-Situated eight miles from Rosslare, Johnstown Castle has fifty acres of garden around castellated mansion and three ornamental lakes.
-Also in Johnstown Castle the old farmyard is a natural museum of agriculture and rural life, featuring crafts, transport and farmhouse furniture.
+Situated 8 miles from Rosslare, Johnstown Castle has 50 acres of garden around castellated mansion and 3 ornamental lakes.
+In Johnstown Castle the old farmyard is a natural museum of agriculture and rural life, featuring crafts, transport and farmhouse furniture.

 The Irish National Heritage Park is an open-air museum with 14 separate sites, situated in a magnificent rural setting with winding paths, streams, ponds and plenty of wildlife.
 Along the paths are 14 sites which shows early man, the Celts, Vikings, Normans and how Irish society developed

 Board the Dunbrody Emigrant Ship and walk in the footsteps of a group of Irish famine emigrants on their journey of hope across the Atlantic ocean.

 Visit one of the oldest operational lighthouses in the world.
-Guided tours of the lighthouse, multi-lingual literature, café, craft shop & car parking available onsite.
+Guided tours of the lighthouse, multi-lingual literature, café, craft shop and car parking available onsite.